light-and-ray/Minimalistic-Comfy-Wrapper-WebUI/Readme.md

 1. Install requirements `pip install -r requirements.txt`
 1. Use `python -m mcww.standalone` to start the server inside the environment, or use `standalone-start.sh` in Linux or `standalone-start.cmd` in Windows scripts that activate the environment and start the server automatically

+## Node titles

+In order to a node to appear as an element inside MCWW, it has to have a special title in this format: `<Label:category/tab:sortNumber> other args`.
+Valid categories are: "text_prompt", "image_prompt", "output", "important", "advanced" (or their plural forms).
+Some other components, accept additional properties after the title, for example min, max, step (for CFG in examples) is used to set a range and steps for Slider component.
+Examples:
+- `<Prompt:text_prompt:1>`
+- `<Image 1:image_prompt/Image 1:1>`
+- `<Output:output:1>`
+- `<CFG:advanced:1> 1, 10, 0.1` - will appear inside "advanced" accordion under text prompts
+- or `<CFG:advanced/General:1> 1, 10, 0.1` - will appear inside "advanced" accordion inside "General" tab.
+You can set any tab name here.
+Sort number is needed to sort components inside each category and tab.
+Tabs themselves are sorted by the lowest sort number in each category
+- or `<CFG:important:1> 1, 10, 0.1` - will be shown under outputs

 ## Roadmap to the Release version
 - Video support
 - Keep queue on a disk